 - i.
 Definition.
-For the purposes of this Elections Code, "endorsement" refers to any campaign material in which a person or entity is named or otherwise identified as supporting of advocating for a registered or anticipated candidate and/or party; an endorsement of a party does not extend to individual candidates of that party.
+For the purposes of this Elections Code, "endorsement" refers to any campaign material in which a person or entity is named or otherwise identified as supporting or advocating for a registered or anticipated candidate.
 Implied endorsements can exist without an explicit statement of support and are to be treated under this Elections Code as endorsements. - a.
 For publicly recognizable persons or entities, a name need not be present for the figure to be considered "identified".
 For all other persons or entities, establishment of identification requires the name of the endorsing person or entity; - ii.
 Affidavit of Endorsement.
-The Elections Director must make blank endorsement affidavit forms available at the Candidates' Meeting and on the candidate information website, and post a listing of validly submitted forms on the candidate information website. - iii.
+The Elections Director must make blank endorsement affidavit forms available at the Candidates' Meeting and on the candidate information website, and post a listing of validly submitted forms on the candidate information website.

+- iii.
 Endorsement Verification.
 Prior to disseminating the support of a person or entity, an individual must submit to the Elections Director any of the following: - a.
 A valid Affidavit of Endorsement.
 Valid affidavit forms must include the following: - i.
-The effective date of the endorsement and name of the endorser, and
+The effective date of the endorsement and name of the endorser, and - ii.

-- ii.
 The signature of the endorsing individual, or of individuals qualified to sign on behalf of the endorsing entity, certifying the willing endorsement of the individual.
 For student organizations, the signatures of two authorized signers are required for validity.
-The authorizing signature(s) must be dated, and the effective date of the endorsement must not be before the signature date(s): - b.
+The authorizing signature(s) must be dated, and the effective date of the endorsement must not be before the signature date(s); - b.
 A written and identifiable communication from an individual making an endorsement, or from an individual (or two authorized signers, in the case of a student organization) qualified to make an endorsement on behalf of an entity, which clearly expresses that the individual is being willingly endorsed by the individual or entity; or - c.
 Identifiable video footage of an individual endorser or of an individual (or two authorized signers, in the case of a student organization) qualified to make an endorsement on behalf of an entity which clearly depicts: - i. the individual(s) willingly and knowingly participating in the creation of the video endorsement or verification; and - ii. that an endorsement for the individual has been made. - iv.
 Unauthorized Endorsements.
-Candidate members of registered parties are assumed to have the endorsement of their fellow registered party members, and such endorsements are not considered unauthorized.
-Excepting these, the following are unauthorized: - a.
+The following are unauthorized: - a.
 Endorsements advertised or disseminated without prior submission of Endorsement Verification to the Elections Director. - b.
 Misleading or false endorsements, such as those not actually intended or made by the person or entity to whom/which the endorsement is attributed. - c.
 CSG Endorsements.
 CSG Officials must not, in their official capacity for CSG, endorse any individuals.
 CSG endorsements as defined above are considered unauthorized endorsements. - v.
 Prohibition.
 Individuals must not advertise or disseminate endorsements that are unauthorized or have been withdrawn by the endorser.
 Individuals should cease advertisement or dissemination as soon as possible and within 24 hours of notice by the endorser of a withdrawal of endorsement. - vi.
 Penalty.
-Prohibited endorsements constitute a single violation for each 50 units of a duplicated campaign material; in the case of digital materials, a single violation comprises 250 recipients or views.
+Prohibited endorsements constitute a single violation for each a.
+Bribery and Influence

+50 units of a duplicated campaign material; in the case of digital materials, a single violation comprises 250 recipients or views.
 Each violation results in a maximum penalty of 2 demerits and at most 5 demerits for one endorsement.

-4. Rules of Voting
+3. Rules of Voting